-VPD also offers four longer programs annually you can sign up for:
+OIE offers four longer programs annually you can sign up for:

-A year-long program consisting of six, 3-hour sessions and a subsequent project for Faculty members that focuses on inclusive pedagogy, curriculum, and creating community in the classroom.
+A year-long program consisting of six, 3-hour sessions and a subsequent project for faculty members that focuses on inclusive pedagogy, curriculum, and creating community in the classroom.
 Offered once each year.

 A two day retreat offered to faculty and staff each summer.
 Participants will explore what it means to infuse diversity and inclusion best practices into the life of a University.
+Fee: $250.
 Offered once each year.

 An online, two-course program designed to provide personal and professional development opportunities for those interested in learning more about intersectional feminism.
-Co-hosted by the Office of the Vice President for Diversity and CSU Online.
-Offered once each year.
+Fee: $127; full-time employees may be eligible for a 50% discount.